Chicago Craft Crawl #10: Ravenswood Avenue, "Malt Row"

 Below we take a look at the wealth of options on and near the avenue, and mark the official participants of Malt Row with an asterisk.
 So set aside a Saturday or Sunday, and get started on our Chicago Craft Crawl v.
 X. Cheers!

-Stop No. 2, and the first official of Malt Row, is Northcenter's Begyle Brewing.
+Stop No. 1 is Northcenter's Begyle Brewing.
 Tucked tucked away on a quiet neighborhood corner, just north of the Irving Park Brown Line "L", the once growler-fill-only stop now showcases a beautiful taproom and has established itself as one of Chicago's major players.
 It's also the oldest taproom on Ravenswood Avenue.
 With a strong core draft lineup, rotating one-offs, and a new family of canned offerings, Begyle shows no signs of slowing down.
 Oh, did we mention they have Skeeball?
 Consider this your morning warm-up.

 1800 W. Cuyler Ave. – Northcenter